slbailey/Retrovue/docs/operator/quick-start.md

 ## 🌐 Web Interface Workflow (Recommended for Beginners)

-**New in 2025**: Retrovue now includes a modern Web UI that makes setup much easier!
+**New in 2025**: RetroVue now includes a modern Web UI that makes setup much easier!

 ### **Launch the Web Interface**